 How to Keep Aphids Under Control

-As the base of many garden food chains, aphids support a stable and diverse garden environment
+When kept in check rather than eliminated, aphids support a stable and diverse garden environment

 It’s hard to think kindly of aphids, those pesky green bugs that suck the life juices from plants, but we probably should.
 Aphids are the base of many food chains in the garden, playing an important role like that of small rodents in grassland ecosystems.
 Many different predators eat aphids, and in turn, other insects, birds, and mammals prey on them.
 So it’s desirable to have aphids around to support a stable and diverse garden environment.